- Appearing in Court

 If you are required to install an IID in your vehicle, there are four IID vendors that are currently approved by the State of Wisconsin.
 Please refer to the Wisconsin DOT website for a list of IID vendors, a list of IID installation service centers, and a list of FAQ's regarding IID's.

-If you refused chemical testing of your breath/blood at time of arrest, you may request a refusal hearing in writing with the Menomonee Falls Municipal Court within 10 days of the issuance of the Notice of Intent to Revoke.
+If you refused chemical testing of your breath/blood at the time of your arrest, you may request a refusal hearing, in writing to the Menomonee Falls Municipal Court within 10 days of the issuance of the Notice of Intent to Revoke.
 Please refer to the information given to you at the time of your arrest pertaining to procedures.

 If you were issued a citation for OWI or ORCS, you have the right to a jury trial.
 You must send your request for a jury trial, along with a check made payable to the Clerk of Circuit Court in the amount of $36.00, to the court office within 10 days of entering your plea.
 Your case will be sent to the Waukesha County Circuit Court and all future correspondence will be from them.